-Goa is a state in Western India.
-It is the smallest state in the country situated on the coast of the Arabian Sea.
+Goa is the smallest state in western India situated on the coast of the Arabian Sea.
 Goa’s coastline stretches for 101 km (63 mi).
 The capital is Panaji while the largest city is Vasco da Gama.

 Goa is known as the most popular beach destination of India.
 The state is renowned for its pristine, white sand beaches, Portuguese colonial heritage, historical churches, old forts, temples, places of worship, UNESCO World Heritage Sites, fresh seafood, numerous festivals and parties, Yoga classes, rich flora and fauna, forests and waterfalls, spice plantations, elephant camps, etc.

 NORTH GOA AND SOUTH GOA

 The state is divided into two districts: North Goa and South Goa.

 North Goa is known for its trance parties, package tourism, shopping.
 It is more commercial and is suitable for the ones seeking active vacations and being in the centre of happening.
 Popular beaches: Anjuna, Arambol, Calangute, Candolim, Mandrem, Morjim, Vagator, etc.